The-OpenROAD-Project-Attic/FastRoute/README.md

 **FastRoute4-lefdef** is an open-source global router.

-The algorithm base is from FastRoute4.1, and the underlying infrastructure comes from [Rsyn](https://github.com/RsynTeam/rsyn-x/)
+The algorithm base is from FastRoute4.1, and the database comes from [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB)

 The FastRoute4.1 version was received from <yuexu@iastate.edu> on June 15, 2019, with the BSD-3 open source license as given in the FastRoute [website](http://home.eng.iastate.edu/~cnchu/FastRoute.html#License).

-[Rsyn](https://github.com/RsynTeam/rsyn-x/) version is based on commit `1087c918e4fa14db84fc3b4c91210db96b07bb4c` and released under Apache License, Version 2.0 as given in its [repository](https://github.com/RsynTeam/rsyn-x/blob/master/README.md).

-Any third party code such as Rsyn will clearly specify its license in each file and in this README.
-We ask contributors to seriously consider using the BSD-3 Licence.

 ## Getting Started
 ### Pre-Requisite

 - GCC compiler
 - boost library
+- CMake3.1
+- TCL
-- cmake3.1
+- Swig

 ### How to Compile